 This cranberry mimosa is a festive and easy holiday cocktail.
 With just three ingredients, it’s simple to keep everything on hand for impromptu gatherings.
 And of course, this cranberry mimosa recipe is a perfect fit for Thanksgiving, Friendsgiving, or Christmas get-togethers.

 Thanksgiving dinner itself can be a little tasking with an eye catching entrée, many side dishes, and pie to follow.
 So it’s nice to have a holiday cocktail that is ridiculously easy to make, as well as festive.

-First, put a few whole cranberries into champagne flutes.
+Put a few whole cranberries into champagne flutes

 Fresh or frozen cranberries are fine here.

 If I was taking this cocktail on a Food Network show, they’d ding me at this point, because they say you shouldn’t put something in a plate or glass that people aren’t supposed to eat.

 Obviously, you shouldn’t start gnawing on a whole raw cranberry.
 But it makes the drinks awfully fun, and it immediately reads holidays.

 Pour cranberry juice into each glass, even with the cranberries

 The cranberries float once they come into contact with the liquid.
 So you won’t be able to measure it that way exactly.
 But it’s basically one Tablespoon of cranberry juice per drink.